statnett/edx-dotnet/README.md

 Additionaly there is help on setting up a [stub environment](SETUP.md) for local development/testing

-For more complex examples, see the AmqpLiteNet home, which contains more complex send/receive examples.
-One example of transactional communication is also given: https://github.com/Azure/amqpnetlite/tree/master/test/Test.Amqp.Net
+For more examples, see the AmqpLiteNet home, which contains more complex send/receive examples as well as transactional communication: https://github.com/Azure/amqpnetlite/tree/master/test/Test.Amqp.Net

 The samples on these pages are synchronous, amqpnetlite is however encouraging use of async methods where applicable: